csev/cc4e/book/chap03.md

         }

 There are three nested loops.
-The outermost loop controls the gap between compared elements, shrinking it from n/2 by a factor of two each pass until it becomes zero.
-The middle loop compares each pair of elements that is separated by gap; the innermost loop reverses any that are out of order.
+The outermost loop controls the gap between compared elements, shrinking it from `n/2` by a factor of two each pass until it becomes zero.
+The middle loop compares each pair of elements that is separated by `gap`; the innermost loop reverses any that are out of order.
-Since gap is eventually reduced to one, all elements are eventually ordered correctly.
-Notice that the generality of the for makes the outer loop fit the same form as the others, even though it is not an arithmetic progression.
+Since `gap` is eventually reduced to one, all elements are eventually ordered correctly.
+Notice that the generality of the `for` makes the outer loop fit the same form as the others, even though it is not an arithmetic progression.

 [comment]: <> (page 59 , CHAPTER 3 CONTROL FLOW 59 )

-One final C operator is the comma ",", which most often finds use in the for statement.
+One final C operator is the comma ",", which most often finds use in the `for` statement.
 A pair of expressions separated by a comma is evaluated left to right, and the type and value of the result are the type and value of the right operand.
-Thus in a for statement, it is possible to place multiple expressions in the various parts, for example to process two indices in parallel.
-This is illustrated in the function reverse (s), which reverses the string s in place.
+Thus in a `for` statement, it is possible to place multiple expressions in the various parts, for example to process two indices in parallel.
+This is illustrated in the function `reverse(s)`, which reverses the string `s` in place.

       reverse (s) /* reverse string s in place */ char s[];